dmresearch15/GANs_simpleExample/README.md

 # GANs_simpleExample

-Simple one-dimensional example using GANs.
+Simple one-dimensional example using GANs

 Ankur A. Patel